-My original fine art works are painted in oils on canvas.
+My original fine art works for paintings Melbourne and iconic international locations are painted in oils on canvas.
 For illustration works, I use a combination of oils, acrylics and ink on paper.
 I especially love using oils which are rich in colour and bring vibrancy as well as beautiful pastel tones to my work.
 Whilst always loving the traditional mediums like pencil, inks, and paint, I have recently created works digitally, enjoying the clean lines and punchy colours that digital technology allows.

 I first starting painting with oil paints on canvas and was hooked by the sense of history of the medium - particularly for paintings of Melbourne!
 The long history of oil painting goes back to ancient times!
 In the grottos of Southern Europe, early man mixed animal fats with earth and plant extracts to form the very first oil paints.
 Paintings by famous artists such as, Picasso, and Leonardo da Vinci are well-known for their technique in producing unique and beautiful works with oil paint.
 Traditionally, paint was most often transferred to the painting surface using paint brushes but there are other methods, including palette knives and rags.
 The earliest oil paintings were almost all panel paintings on wood, which had been seasoned and prepared in a complicated and rather expensive process with the panel constructed from several pieces of wood.
 The artists of the Italian regions moved towards canvas in the early 16th century, lead partly by a wish to paint larger images, which would have been too heavy as panels.